 Warrior Training Team

-Jake Schick is a SMART graduate and part of The Brain Performance Institute’s Warrior Training Team.
+Jake Schick is head of business development for the Brain Performance Institute’s Warrior Training Team.